darrendoang/Integrated-System-Technology/README.md

 ## Overview

-The Fitness API Service is a RESTful API designed to manage a fitness center's operations, including handling coaches, fitness classes, and user registrations.
-It provides endpoints for creating, retrieving, updating, and deleting information about coaches, classes, and registrations.
-This API is built using FastAPI and uses JSON files for data storage.
+The Fitness API Service is a RESTful API designed to manage a fitness center's operations, including handling coaches, fitness classes, user registrations, and secure user authentication.
+This API, built using FastAPI, now incorporates advanced features like role-based access control and secure password handling, enhancing the security and functionality of the system.

 ## Features

+- **User Authentication**: Secure user authentication using JWT tokens.
+- **Role-Based Access Control**: Different access levels for users like 'admin' and 'regular' users.
 - **Coaches Management**: Add new coaches, retrieve coach details, update coach information, and delete coaches from the system.
 - **Fitness Classes Management**: Manage fitness class schedules, including adding new classes, updating class details, and deleting classes.
 - **User Registrations**: Handle user registrations for fitness classes, allowing users to sign up for classes and retrieve their registration details.
+- **Secure Password Handling**: Passwords are securely hashed using bcrypt, ensuring sensitive data protection.

+## Authentication

+The API implements a secure authentication system using JWT (JSON Web Tokens) to manage user access.
+This system allows for secure transmission of information and ensures that only authenticated users can access certain endpoints.

+### Authentication Process

+- **User Registration (`POST /signup`)**: Users can register by providing a username, password, and role.
+The password is securely hashed before storage.
+- **User Login (`POST /login`)**: Upon login, users receive a JWT token that must be used in the Authorization header for accessing protected endpoints.
+- **Token Verification**: Each request to a protected endpoint requires a valid JWT token.
+The token is verified for its integrity and expiration.

+### Token Model

+- `access_token`: The JWT token used for authentication.
+- `token_type`: The type of the token, typically "bearer".

+## Roles

+Role-based access control (RBAC) is implemented to provide different levels of access to the API based on user roles.
+This ensures that users can only perform actions that are appropriate for their level of access.

+### Defined Roles

+- **Admin**: Has full access to all API endpoints, including creating, updating, and deleting coaches, classes, and managing user roles.
+- **User**: Limited access, typically restricted to viewing information and registering for classes.

+### Role Enforcement

+- Role checks are performed on relevant endpoints to ensure that the user has the appropriate permissions.
+- For example, only admins can add or delete coaches, while regular users can only view coach information and register for classes.

+This role-based system enhances the security and integrity of the API by ensuring that users can only perform actions within their permitted scope.

 ## How to Use